Power-law escape rate of SGD: Escape rate from local minima

-The factor $[L(\theta^s)/L(\theta^*)]^{-\left(\frac{B}{\eta h^*}+1-\frac{n}{2}\right)}$ increases with $h^*$ and $n$, which indicates that sharp minima (i.e. minima with large $h^*$) or minima with large $n$ are unstable.
+From Eq.~(\ref{eq:escape_multi}) we can obtain some implications.
+The factor $[L(\theta^s)/L(\theta^*)]^{-\left(\frac{B}{\eta h_e^*}+1-\frac{n}{2}\right)}$ increases with $h_e^*$ and $n$, which indicates that sharp minima (i.e. minima with large $h_e^*$) or minima with large $n$ are unstable.
 This fact explains why SGD finds flat minima with a low effective dimension $n$.
 Equation~(\ref{eq:escape_multi}) also implies that the effective dimension of any stable minima must satisfy